 Vice President, Dyna Management Services Inc.

 President, Risk Management 101 and Past Chair of RIMS Canada Council

-VP, Professional Risk Solutions
+SVP, Professional Risk Solutions

 SVP, Head of FINPRO